lgblgblgb/xep128/README.md

 http://xep128.lgb.hu/files/sdcard.img

-Put the file into the same directory where you put the content for the xep128.zip.
+Put the file into the same directory where you put the content of xep128.zip.

 Now, you can try to execute xep128.exe ...